jcvdg/pomodoro-pokidoro-v1/README.md

 - Pomodoro timer
 - Select preset times for focus and break sessions
-- Fullscreen mode
-- Cross platform
+- Get rewarded after each focus session with a new Pokemon

 ## Optimizations

+- Save Pokemons to localstorage
-- Display previously collected pokemon
+- Display previously collected pokemons
 - Improve UX
 - Add tasks and link to pomodoro session
 - Refactor